robocomp/robocomp-shadow/insect/yolov8_360/README.md

 # yolov8_360
 Intro to component here

+Goto  https://github.com/Linaom1214/TensorRT-For-YOLO-Series and follow instructions.
+You can download yolov8.pt from https://github.com/ultralytics/ultralytics
+Transform the models into yolov8.trt.
+Note that you have to do it for each differente GPU

 ## Configuration parameters
 As any other component, *yolov8_360* needs a configuration file to start.
 In